LVBK/react-native-sortable-grid/README.md

 Flag to mark a child node as being inactive.
 If set, no touch events will be fired when users interact with the node.

+- ``` fixed ``` **Boolean**
+Flag to mark a child node as being fixed.
+If set, this node will remain in it's original position and won't be affected by other nodes rearrangement.

 ## onDragRelease return value looks like this:

 ```